nsquek/temp-portfolio/_posts/projects/2017-04-02-Arbordoun.md

     url: "/assets/images/projects/Arbordoun/web3.png"
     alt:
 ---
-<p> I designed this customer-facing website for my client, Arbordoun, using Squarespace. <!-- external anchor link -->
+<p> I designed this customer-facing e-commerce site for Arbordoun, a small skincare business based in the San Juan Islands of Washington State. <!-- external anchor link -->
 <a href="https://arbordoun.com/">Click HERE to see the site in action.</a></p>